trustai4s-lab/trustai4s-lab.github.io/_pages/home.md

 permalink: /
 ---

 We are the **Trustworthy AI Lab** at the [Florida International University](https://www.fiu.edu/) led by [Dongsheng Luo](https://users.cs.fiu.edu/~dluo/).
 Our lab is dedicated to crafting efficient and trustworthy AI solutions for science.
-We prioritize models that are practical for real-world deployment and emphasize transparency, robustness, and reliability.
+We prioritize models that are practical for real-world deployment and emphasize <b>transparency<b>, <b>robustness</b>, and <b>reliability<b/>.
 We actively bridge the gap between AI and scientific domains.
-Through interdisciplinary collaborations, we tailor our AI innovations to address complex challenges in environmental science, health informatics, and human-computer interaction, thereby facilitating impactful scientific advancements.
+Through interdisciplinary collaborations, we tailor our AI innovations to address complex challenges in <b>environmental science<b/>, <b>health informatics<b/>, and <b>human-computer interaction<b/>.

 <br>